What is Interpol?

 Why does Notices Red matter?

+We use them to alert police in all our member states about international wanted fugitives.
+Police in other countries then watch for these fugitives and use a Red Notice to support the extradition process.
 The Red notices would help law enforcement agencies to bring fugitives to justice, sometimes many years after the original crime is done.

 Yellow Notice: